magomimmo/modern-cljs/doc/tutorial-06.md

 > NOTE 7: See NOTE 5

-If you have not kept everything running in the terminals from the last work, you can re-start everything as usual:
+If you have not kept everything running in the terminals from our last session, you can restart everything as usual:

 ```bash
 $ lein ring server # from the project home directory